yahhamdii/tech-assessment/README.md

 # Lucky Cart – Technical Assessment

 In this assessment, you have to calculate cart eligibility to a campaign.
-To do so, you have to compare profile conditions with cart data.
+To do so, you have to compare criteria with cart data.

 ## How to do the assessment

 1. Read this entire documentation
 2. Clone this repository
-3. Open [src/eligibility.service.js](./src/eligibility.service.js) file and edit `isEligible(cart, profile)` method.
+3. Open [src/eligibility.service.js](./src/eligibility.service.js) file and edit `isEligible(cart, criteria)` method.
-4. Run `npm start` or `node index.js ./cart-test.json ./profile-test.json` to check results
+4. Run `npm start` or `node index.js ./cart-test.json ./criteria-test.json` to check results
-5. You can edit [cart-test.json](./cart-test.json) or [profile-test.json](./profile-test.json) for more tests.
+5. You can edit [cart-test.json](./cart-test.json) or [criteria-test.json](./criteria-test.json) for more tests.

 You are free to use internet (Google, StackOverflow, ...), to ask question or do whatever you want to pass this assessment.